hrantm/AirBnb/README.md

 [heroku link][heroku]
 [heroku]: https://air-bnb-office.herokuapp.com/#/

 Office BnB is a platform to connect you to available office space in your area.
-It is a web application, inspired by Airbnb, and built using Ruby on Rails on the backend, a PostgresSQL database, and React/Redux framework on the frontend.
+It is a web application, inspired by AirBnB, and built using Ruby on Rails on the backend, a PostgresSQL database, and React/Redux framework on the frontend.

 ##Features and Implementation